inductiva/inductiva/docs-sources/scale-up/parallel-simulations/scale-and-organize.md

 - Automatic Shutdown: The machine group will terminate automatically after 5 minutes of inactivity.
 You can customize this using `max_idle_time` parameter in the [`MachineGroup` constructor](https://inductiva.ai/guides/documentation/api/inductiva.resources#inductiva.resources.machine_groups.MachineGroup).

-## Monitor Your Simulations
+## Monitor Your Simulations in Real Time

-As soon as the script runs, your simulations begin running in parallel across cloud machines.
+As soon as the script runs, your simulations start running in parallel on the cloud.
-You can monitor their progress directly through the [Inductiva Console](https://console.inductiva.ai/dashboard).
+You can monitor their progress in real time using the [Inductiva Console](https://console.inductiva.ai/dashboard).

 ### View Tasks in the Console